HackYourFuture-CPH/dotnet-masterclass/week5/preparation.md

 🏗️**Task:**

-- Try writing text to a file.
+- Try persisting text to a file.
 - Find a method in `File` class that you can use to append text to the file from previous step.
 Try using VSCode intelligence before searching in google.

 ## More